-Starting in 2019, OUC began to deploy weather stations with advanced sensors and measurement equipment that would record data including solar irradiance, beam radiation, wind speed, and soil moisture.
+In 2019, OUC began to deploy weather stations with advanced sensors and measurement equipment that would record data including solar irradiance, beam radiation, wind speed, and soil moisture.
 With over 20 weather stations installed across our service territory, OUC is developing the capability to enhance solar production forecasting specifically to address high solar intermittency caused by dynamic cloud formation and cover, a common occurrence in Florida's climate.
-In 2020, OUC began testing cloud-tracking technology at two solar farms.
-Created through a collaboration with University of Central Florida College of Engineering students, "skycam" keeps watch for clouds moving toward solar fields, forecasts how soon they'll arrive and, once they do, their impact on solar production.
+In 2020, OUC began testing cloudtracking technology at two solar farms.
+Created through a collaboration with University of Central Florida College of Engineering students, "CIMS" or the Cloud Impact Mapping System, keeps watch for clouds moving toward solar fields, forecasts how soon they'll arrive and, once they do, their impact on solar production.
 This technology shows promise in helping OUC anticipate drop-offs in solar output and filling in the gaps with other generation assets.

 In order to better utilize solar energy and increase its reliability during cloudy weather, OUC has embarked in designing its own advanced algorithms and control schemes.
 This has taken form in the project known as, "Nanogrid," a living laboratory for testing the interoperability of multiple distributed energy resources and the ability to self-operate at OUC's Gardenia facility.
 Nanogrid currently is comprised of 59 kWac of floating solar, 80 kWh of vanadium redox flow batteries, DC fast charging, Level 2 EV charging, V2G EV charging, as well as an intelligent control system developed in partnership with UCF - with more technology already in the planning stages.
 This level of control will enable solar to become more reliable during intermittent weather as well as help to drive down costs for energy storage.
+In 2022, OUC will be adding 16 kW/64 kWh of flywheel energy storage.